whitej42/Website/README.md

 # Personal Website

-Personal website I am developing - Expecting to release soon.
+Personal website I have developed - [jwhite42.com](http://jwhite42.com)

+**Warning:** Unfortunatley the site does not work well on mobile devices and am in the process of rectifying that.

 Website is currently static to save costs when deploying to AWS but a full backend has been developed using Django.